 Teaching & Online Courses

-If you’re an expert in a particular subject (a ‘Subject Matter Expert’ as they like to say) you can create and deliver online courses, lead webinars, or offer one-on-one tutoring.
-This might be anything from one-on-one English classes to business skills seminars and higher education lectures.
-Platforms like Udemy and Skillshare provide opportunities for you to reach a global audience, while tutoring platforms can connect you with students seeking personalised instruction.
+If you’re an expert in a particular subject you can teach online courses.
+That might be anything from one-on-one English classes to business skills seminars and higher education lectures.
+Platforms like Udemy and Skillshare provide opportunities to reach a global audience.
+Of course, you could also find students by building your own website.

 #2 Do your market research